Subscribe to our Newsletter

 China Responds to Trump's Call to Buy US Oil, Prioritizes National Energy Security

-In a recent statement, Chinese Foreign Ministry spokesperson Geng Shuang responded to US President Donald Trump's hope that China would purchase more oil from the United States.
-Geng stated that China would take reasonable energy security measures based on its own national interests.
+In a recent statement, Chinese Foreign Ministry spokesperson Geng Shuang responded to US President Donald Trump's hope that China would purchase more oil from the United States, stating that China would take reasonable energy security measures based on its own national interests.
 This response comes after Trump announced that China could continue to buy oil from Iran, and expressed his desire for China to purchase more oil from the US.
 With the US being the world's largest oil producer, and China's oil imports from the US having decreased significantly in recent years, this development has significant implications for the global energy market and US-China relations.

 25 June 2025